Efficient Love

 Others wrote with harder stories.
 Some used the Methodology inside their marriages and uncovered irreconcilable differences that had always been there.
 Some of those marriages ended.
 That reality hit me hard and made it clear this was never a game.

 I also became aware that any structured system can be misused.
-Just as I encountered individuals with less than honest intentions in my own journey, I have no doubt that some may have used the Methodology manipulatively.
+Just as I relationshiped individuals with less than honest intentions in my own journey, I have no doubt that some may have used the Methodology manipulatively.

 More about that in the book…